Best Story Ever

 Even in our messed-up world, we’re born knowing there’s more to the story than what we see around us.
 There has to be more.
 We were made for more.

-So let’s go back to the beginning—chapter 1 of the story of humanity.
+So let’s go back to the beginning of our best story ever—chapter 1 of the story of humanity.

 God created you to share his life.
 To have a relationship with him, to glorify him, to find all your deepest fulfillment in him.